OleksandrTanaka/OleksandrTanaka/README.md

 I am Alexander Guzenko, a **SENIOR FULL-STACK DEVELOPER** , from Ukraine.

 As a Front-end & Full Stack developer, I am currently looking for a new job.
-Success is my first guide to life and business.
+# Success is my first guide to life and business.

-web developmentc
 As a front-end developer, I develop pixel-perfect and full-screen responsive pages with state-of-the-art UI/UX components and colorful, dynamic animations.
 Build modular component-based functionality across the front end of your web application and leverage current coding practices such as component architectures, functional programming patterns that focus on code quality.